Package Leaflet: Information for the Patient

 150 mg: | one 150 mg capsule or two 75 mg capsules |

-How to take Dabigatran etexilate cinfa
+How to take Dabigatran Etexilate Cinfa

 Dabigatran etexilate can be taken with or without food.
-The capsule should be swallowed whole with a glass of water, to ensure release in the stomach.
+The capsule should be swallowed whole with a glass of water to ensure release in the stomach.
 Do not break, chew, or open the capsule to take only its contents, as this may increase the risk of bleeding.

-Instructions for opening the blister pack:
+Instructions for opening the blister:

-Each blister pack contains ten alveoli, which are separated by perforations.Separate an alveolus by following the perforated lines (Figure 2).
+Each blister pack contains ten blisters, which are separated by perforations.
+Separate a blister by following the perforated lines (Figure 2).

-Remove the foil carefully, starting from the corner marked with an arrow and push the capsule through the blister (Figures 3 and 4).
+Remove the foil carefully, starting from the corner marked with an arrow, and push the capsule through the blister (Figures 3 and 4).

-Change of anticoagulant treatment
+Changing anticoagulant treatment

 Do not change your anticoagulant treatment without specific instructions from your doctor.

-If you take more Dabigatran etexilate cinfa than you should
+If you take more Dabigatran Etexilate Cinfa than you should

 Taking too much of this medication increases the risk of bleeding.
 Contact your doctor immediately if you have taken too many capsules.
 There are specific treatment options available.